-The Coal House that once stood in Long Street – Photograph taken in the 1990s
+The Coal House that once stood in Long Street near to Town Green.
+Photograph taken in the 1990s

 The 1901 census refers to an area near Town Green and Long Street as “Coal House Road”.
-Other census returns which provide the street/area names (1851-1911) do not refer to Coal House Road, and the dwellings on this road would likely have been included as being either in Long Street or Town Green.
+Other census returns which provide the street/area names (1851-1911) do not refer to Coal House Road.
+Accordingly, the dwellings on this road would have been included as being either in Long Street or Town Green.

 Coal for Delivery & Distribution to the Poor

 The Norfolk News of December 8th, 1877 reported that on the instructions of the Trustees of the Great Ellingham Fuel Trust, Mr Chilvers of the Griffin Inn in Attleborough had just delivered into the parish coal house, “fifty tons of excellent house coal for distribution to the poor during the winter months“.

 On 22nd December 1890, the Eastern Daily Press reported that the poor of Great Ellingham wished to “return their thanks to Mr Clarke, Mr Ricebrooke, Mr A T Cockle and Mr Kerrison for carting the poor’s coal“.
 The poor of the parish also expressed their thanks to Messrs J P Wich & Sons “for supplying the best coal they have had for years“.

 The coal was funded by the rents received from the allotments in the village held by the charity.

 The Inclosure Commissioner’s Particulars and Valuation of 1800 for Great Ellingham, refers to areas for ‘Poor Firing’ – allotments on Broad Common, Pennell Common, Stalland Common.

 Kelly’s Directory of 1896, confirms that the poor (of Great Ellingham) benefited from a fuel allotment of 52 acres producing an annual sum of £57 17s 6d.